Alaeddine17/cabinet-m-dical/README.md

 This project is open-source under the MIT License.

 <h2>🛠️ Local Setup You can set up this project locally by:</h2>
-Using HTTPS git clone https://github.com/Alaeddine17/tolina.git
+Using HTTPS git clone https://github.com/Alaeddine17/cabinet-medical.git

-Tolina preview
+<h1> preview </h1>